FAIR Health makes data and analytics available to researchers for studies on the full range of topics supported by our repository.

 Given the recent national focus on healthcare inequities, FAIR Health will prioritize supporting projects that profile underserved communities and explore disparities in healthcare quality and outcomes.

-Using our state-of-the-art technology, FAIR Health can provide analytics customized to researchers’ particular needs.
-Based on researchers’ specifications, FAIR Health also can extract custom datasets that can include de-identified member IDs trackable over time, patients’ age and gender, ICD-9 and ICD-10 procedure codes, geographic specificity, professionals’ specialties and more.
+Based on researchers’ specifications, FAIR Health can extract custom datasets that can include elements such as patients’ age and gender distribution, ICD-9 and ICD-10 procedure codes, geographic locations, professionals’ specialties and more.
 Our data can inform a broad spectrum of studies, such as:

-- Identifying trends in utilization and cost across places of service/venues of care;
+- Identifying trends in utilization and cost across places of service;

 - Using de-identified member data to track patients’ beginning-to-end treatment paths;